md-zaman/docker-learning/Mosh/Readme.md.txt

     - meanwhile, we can use the terminal

 2. Naming a container:
     Docker give each container a random name.
-If can use the name as a reference.
+We can use the name as a reference.
 We can also give that name using the following command: docker run -d --name blue-sky react-app
     - runs the 'react-app' container in detached mode and names it